|Guide||♦||17 Triplogs||0 Topics|

 Join The The Mad Hatter Club

-Hike: One quarter mile north of the Rock House Trail on the Packsaddle Trail is an old jeep road on the left.
+A quarter-mile north of the Rock House Trail on the Packsaddle Trail is an old jeep road on the left.
 This is your trailhead.
-The old jeep road is a dead end and it proceeds west up the face of a hill.
-Shortly before it ends there is a wide spot in the road with a fireplace pit.
+The old jeep road is a dead end, and it proceeds west up a hill's face.
+Shortly before it ends, there is a wide spot in the road with a fireplace pit.
 Leave the jeep road and go right or north here.
-The idea is to follow the contour of this hill around to the northwest taking the path of least resistance.
+The idea is to follow the contour of this hill around to the northwest, taking the path of least resistance.
 Try not to gain any elevation as you will have to give it back.
 Continuing around will bring you to a wash that runs between the two hills on your right and left.
-Start up the left side bank of the wash which is pretty deep at this point.
+Start up the left side bank of the wash, which is pretty deep at this point.
 Where the wash levels off cross over right.
-The rest of the way up to the saddle will be spent either in the wash or right side of the wash.
+The rest of the way up to the saddle will be spent either in the wash or the right side of the wash.
 The saddle is home to some old Saguaros and distant views.
-After enjoying the views start up your next objective which is on your left.
-The hill seems terraced and is quite easy to serpentine.
-Working around the left side head south towards the lower of the two peaks.
+After enjoying the views, start up your next objective, which is on your left.
+The hill seems terraced and is relatively easy to serpentine.
+Working around the left side, head south towards the lower of the two peaks.
 There is a lone Saguaro on the lower peak.
-There is a narrow ridgeline here with some interesting quartz inlayed.
-Your objective lies to the southwest.
+There is a narrow ridgeline here with some interesting quartz inlay, and your objective lies to the southwest.
 You will have to work down from the lower peak and follow the contour over to the saddle between the two peaks avoiding the rock outcroppings.